 - Cardiac output: a decreased cardiac output will produce a reduced SvO2

-his remains an attractive topic for review articles, albeit with a visible change in tone which has evolved over the years.
+This remains an attractive topic for review articles, albeit with a visible change in tone which has evolved over the years.
 From highly optimistic works published earlier this century (eg Emanuel Rivers et al, 2001), people are now publishing papers with titles like "Should We Abandon Measuring SvO2 or ScvO2 in Patients with Sepsis?"(Teboul et al, 2019).
 Pearse & Rhodes (2005) give a solid breakdown of the physiology (even including some normal values) and their work is refreshingly well-referenced.
-For mixed venous CO2, there was no better overview than Lamia et al (2006).
+For mixed venous CO2, there was no better overview than Lamia et al (2006), but Pearce & Rhodes (2005) also do this very well,

 It would seem logical to first establish what exactly we are talking about.
 In the briefest form possible,